 Nicola has now been appointed Parliamentary Under-Secretary of State for Public Health and Innovation in the Department of Health.

-Nicola Blackwood MP was first elected in 2010.
-She is Parliamentary Private Secretary to Matthew Hancock MP, Minister for Energy and Enterprise (2013-) and a senior member of the influential Home Affairs Select Committee (2010-).
+Nicola Blackwood was first elected in 2010.
+She has been Parliamentary Private Secretary to Matthew Hancock MP, Minister for Energy and Enterprise (2013-) and a senior member of the influential Home Affairs Select Committee (2010-).
 She was also previously Vice Chairman of the Conservative Party from 2010-2013.

 Nicola was born in Johannesburg in 1979 to a South African nurse and an English cardiologist who were working at Baragwanath Hospital in Soweto but the young family soon returned to the UK.
 Her parents worked for nearly 30 years in the NHS giving her first hand knowledge of some of the challenges facing our health service.

 She trained as a classical musician at Trinity College of Music from the age of 14, and went on to gain a First Class Degree in Music from St Anne’s College, Oxford and an MPhil in Musicology from Emmanuel College, Cambridge.
 Due to illness, Nicola was home schooled in North Oxford by academics from many of the local colleges and lived in North Oxford from her university days.
 She now lives in Summertown.

 As a Trustee of a Special School Academy near her home and the Patron of several charities, Nicola is recognised as accessible and active on local issues.
 Recent campaigns include calling for long term flood defences, campaigning for investment for the congested A34; condemning inappropriate development on Port Meadow and demanding ‘infrastructure before expansion’, and championing Oxfordshire’s thriving innovation sector.